 Tiwana (2000) Smuts et al. (2009) Milton and Lambe (2020) APQC (s.f.)
 Phase 4: Evaluation Step 10: Evaluate QA results, measure ROI and incrementally refine the QMS.
-Validation: It deals with Stage 4: Implement and deliver Application of the QA framework to the rest of the organization that was not included in the pilot test.
-Preparation for the operational stage: documenting the Stage 4: Evolution and Maintenance Shares: Developing QA capabilities Ensuring alignment between QA and organizational priorities Maintain awareness and commitment.
-Expand QA infrastructure to meet demand.
-Results Dynamic QA program: valued and embedded.
-Implementation: Focuses on publishing QA results and everything related to communication and change management.
-Steps: Publishing, communication and change management Maintenance and support Measurement and reporting. integrated into the organization's way of working.
-The QA team adopts a role of supporting
+Validation: It deals with the components required to launch the pilot program of knowledge management practices, as well as the testing and updating of the pilot initiative.
+Steps : Definition of the pilot initiative Review and update Knowledge maintenance processes.
+Stage 4: Implement and deliverApplication of the QA framework to the rest of the organization that was not included in the pilot test.Preparation for the operational stage: documenting the Stage 4: Evolution and Maintenance Implementation:Focuseson publishing QA resultsand everything related tocommunicationandchange management.Steps:Publishing,communicationandchange managementMaintenance and supportMeasurementandreporting.
+Stage 5: Operation and improvement At this stage, QA is integrated into the organization's way of working.
+The QA team adopts a role of supporting and monitoring knowledge management activity in the organization with the aim of continuous improvement.

 The authors agree on the need to align QA with the organization's processes, to base the proposal on the audit of knowledge assets (Milton & Lambe, 2020; Smuts et al., 2009; Tiwana, 2000) and requirements analysis, considering the organization's structure and governance (American Productivity & Quality Center, s.f.; Smuts et al., 2009).
 Before undertaking the QA initiative, it is necessary to obtain the consent of the organization (American Productivity & Quality Center, s.f.).
 Technology solution assessment and prioritization of initiatives, needs and opportunities is necessary, as well as pilot testing to test QA initiatives (American Productivity & Quality Center, s.f.; Milton & Lambe, 2020; Smuts et al., 2009).
 There are also common ground among the authors regarding the implementation strategy, Milton and Lambe and Tiwana (2020; 2000) suggest the use of incremental and iterative methodologies to implement the solutions, others such as Smuts et al. (2009) refer to building blocks that include planning, knowledge gathering and construction, also considered a cyclical and iterative approach; these design and implementation stages are expected to have dynamic project and infrastructure plans (American Productivity & Quality Center, s.f.) that also include budgets.
 During the process it is necessary to manage cultural and organizational changes to incrementally refine the QMS through evaluation processes (Tiwana, 2000), leading to the maintenance of knowledge and measurement of the QMS (Smuts et al., 2009).
 Milton and Lambe(2020) identify the need to document the model and train people in new roles, new processes and the use of new technologies.
 It is necessary to have a team of people (Tiwana, 2000) to lead the implementation of QA initiatives and, once QA is integrated into the way the organization works, this team will take on a support and monitoring role (Milton & Lambe, 2020).
 Finally, it is expected to have QA programs embedded in the organization's ways of working with ongoing evaluation and measurement activities (American Productivity & Quality Center, s.f.; Milton & Lambe, 2020; Smuts et al., 2009; Tiwana, 2000).
 In this sense, QA maturity models have been defined with which the organization can measure the maturity level of its QA program, which applied in a cyclical manner contribute to the continuous improvement and evolution of the program (American Productivity & Quality Center, s.f.; Collins, 2017)